simple-crypto/SMAesH-challenge/website/src/rules.md

 ### Attack evaluation

-Each submitted attack will be run for the corresponding test dataset restricted to the number of online traces claimed by the attack, using the challenge evaluation framework.
+Each submitted attack will be run for the corresponding private test dataset restricted to the number of online traces claimed by the attack, using the challenge evaluation framework.
 The attack is succesfull if the upper-bound on the estimated rank is below